jundalisay/superb/content/en/research/einstein/relativity/appendix-3.md

-+++
+---
+title: "The Experimental Confirmation Of General Relativity"
+heading: "Appendix 3"
+date: 2022-04-12
+# date: 2022-08-08
-title=  "The Experimental Confirmation Of General Relativity" heading=  "Appendix 3" description=  "Einstein explains the Confirmations of General Relativity" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/appendix-2" linkbtext=  "appendix-2" linkf=  "/research/einstein/relativity/" linkftext=  "index"
+description: "Einstein explains the Confirmations of General Relativity"
-+++
+image: "/covers/rel.jpg"
+---

 FROM a systematic theoretical point of view, we may imagine the process of evolution of an empirical science to be a continuous process of induction.